znycheporuk/bun-formdata/README.md

-# Example of non working action in SolidStart, also happens in SvelteKit, Astro, Quick and others
+# Example of non working action in SolidStart, also happens in SvelteKit, Astro, Qwik and others

 Works fine in node, but fails in bun